kera-cudmore/BookWorm/README.md

 As an administrator for the site I want to be able to:

 * Remove any content that could be offensive.
+(Future Implementation)

 - - -